creating the podcast

 Each host has their own microphone, and we have an additional microphone position that we use when a guest host, like when GM Mick pops in for a visit.
 In our San Diego studio, GM Kaitlin has the same microphone and a small mixer.
 She then calls Australia via Skype and we record her track via our Australian Studio laptop.

 Each host is recorded on a separate track which allows us to adjust the volume should it be required, or remove a creaking chair or breathing the sensitive microphone’s pick up.
 GM Kaitlin sometime records her own track which is then synchronised to the track recorded via Skype.
-Unfortunately, we we have multiple guests, we do have to record on the same track as Kaitlin, but we are looking at ways of preventing that
+Unfortunately, we we have multiple guests, we do have to record on the same track as Kaitlin, but we are looking at ways of preventing that.

-What Gear Do YOU Use?
+What Gear/software Do YOU Use?

 Each of us, including GM Kaitlin, use a Audo-Technica AT2020 Cardioid Condenser Microphone with Large Cylindrical Foam Windscreen Pop Filter, along with a Rode PSA1 Studio Boom Arm.
 We use good quality cables to connect each microphone to the in-studio mixer, a PreSonus StudioLive AR12 USB Mixer.
 It allows us to cover up to 14 channels, but we have never used more than 6 (Live Play Episodes).
 GM Kaitlin does have a PreSonus StudioLive AR8 USB Mixer which is a smaller mixer.